Asus ZenWatch Lunches in India by March 2015, But Pricing is Still a Problem

 The smartwatch race is heating up, as OEMs are looking to expand their presence in more countries around the world.
 Taiwan-based Asus is said to bring its first smartwatch, the ZenWatch, to Indian customers in March, 2015.

-The information comes from IBNLive, who spoke with Peter Chang, country manager at Asus India.
+The information from IBNLive, who spoke with Peter Chang, country manager at Asus India.
 He said during an interview that the smartphone will be priced under Rs 20,000, which is about 321 dollars.

 The ZenWatch is stylishly designed, featuring a curved display, leather watchband and a quick-release clasp design.
 The watch pairs with a smartphone that is running Android 4.3 or higher and comes with a few instantly-changeable watch faces.